 The function of r.null is to explicitly create the NULL-value bitmap file.
-The intended usage is to fix "old" maps that don't have a NULL-value bitmap file (i.e. to indicate if zero is valid value or is to be converted to NULL).
-The module does not work with reclassified maps.
+The intended usage is to fix "old" maps that don't have a NULL-value bitmap file (i.e. to indicate if zero is a valid value or is to be converted to NULL).